eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 ## Node.js and Swift templates remain in the starting state
 The templates `Appsody Node.js template` and `Appsody Swift template` remain in the starting state by default because these templates do not have a server implemented, and therefore, its status cannot be detected.
 These templates do not have a server and are intended to help you implement your own server.

-**Workaround** To get the application into a started state, use a server for the application.
-After the application has a server, Codewind can monitor the server, and the status turns to `started` if the server is running.
-Alternately, you can also temporarily [stop Codewind from continueously pinging the application](#how-to-stop-the-app-from-continuously-pinging).
+**Workaround** To get the application into a **Started** state, use a server for the application.
+After the application has a server, Codewind can monitor the server, and the status turns to **Started** if the server is running.
+Alternatively, you can also temporarily [stop Codewind from continueously pinging the application](#how-to-stop-the-app-from-continuously-pinging).

 <!--
 Action/Topic: Appsody with Codewind